Lt. Gov. Griffin drops Arkansas governor bid, to run for AG - WTMJ

 “We need an attorney general who will back law enforcement, stand for law and order by cracking down on crime and corruption, and fight the liberal agenda of the Biden/Harris administration in court,” Griffin said in a statement released by his campaign.

-Griffin, a former congressman, was the first candidate to announce a bid to succeed Republican Gov. Asa Hutchinson and had raised more than $1.8 million since March.
+Griffin, a former congressman, was the first candidate to announce a bid to succeed Republican Gov. Asa Hutchinson, who is barred by term limits from seeking reelection next year.
+Griffin raised more than $1.8 million since March, and had endorsements from two of the state’s GOP congressmen.

 But the race for the GOP nomination had become overshadowed by Sanders, who is running with former President Donald Trump’s endorsement and who had raised more than $1 million in the first four days of her candidacy.